Idnan/idnan.github.io/about.md

 title: About
 ---

-I am a Software Engineering Lead working at <a href="http://tajawal.com" target="_blank" rel="external">Tajawal</a> in Dubai.
+Software Engineering Lead working at <a href="http://tajawal.com" target="_blank" rel="external">Tajawal</a> in Dubai.
 In my spare time, you can find me getting my hands dirty on <a href="http://github.com/idnan" target="_blank" rel="external">Github</a> and this is the place where I blab about the technical stuff and sometimes about the stuff in general.

 If you want to contact me, you can reach me via one of the following communication channels: